AlexGochu/frontend-task03/README.md

 The server API is built on top of the https://github.com/typicode/json-server library.
 This library offers many features like filtering, sorting and paging.

 Good luck!

+After start server execution enter to app-fe folder and in this folder run

+    yarn start (too)